Approximating Edit Distance Within Constant Factor in Truly Sub-Quadratic Time: Covering Algorithm: pseudo-code and analysis

 Furthermore, for $i$ with $u(I'') \leq \epsilon_i < b(I'')$, $I'' \in \mathcal{S}_i$ by the choice of $t(I'')$.
 Either $b(I'')/2 \leq u(I'')$ or $u(I'')<b(I'')/2$.
 The latter implies $I'' \in \mathcal{W}_{t(I'')+1}(I')$, and then $b(I'')/2$ is upper bounded by the inner sum on the left of (\ref{2nd cond fails-2}).
 Therefore:

 as required for (\ref{1st cond succeeds}).

 This completes the overview of the covering algorithm.

-\section{Covering Algorithm:pseudo-code and analysis}
+\section{Covering Algorithm: pseudo-code and analysis}

-The pseudo-code consists of {\em CoveringAlgorithm} which calls procedures {\em DenseStripRemoval} (the dense case algorithm) and {\em SparseStripExtensionSampling} (the diagonal extension algorithm).
-These are abbreviated, respectively by CA, DSR and SSES.
-The technical differences between the pseudo-code and the informal description, are mainly to improve runtime analysis.
+The pseudo-code consists of \CA{} which calls procedures \DSR{} (the dense case algorithm) and \SSES{} (the diagonal extension algorithm).
+The technical differences between the pseudo-code and the informal description, are mainly to improve analysis of the running time.